What does it mean to love like Jesus did?

 If our definition of love never confronts sin, never demands sacrifice and never costs us anything, then it is not the love of Christ.

+The cross reveals that real love is not shallow sentiment or passive approval.
+It is sacrificial, truthful, costly and redemptive.
+Jesus did not merely speak about love - He demonstrated it by willingly submitting Himself to mockery, beating, scourging, bloodshed and death to rescue sinners from judgment and reconcile them to God.
+Not because He was guilty, but because we were.
 At the cross, Jesus took our punishment.
 "No one takes it from Me, but I lay it down of Myself" (John 10:18).
-He absorbed God's righteous judgment.
 He stood in the place of sinners and endured what justice demanded - that is real love.
 Betrayed by friends, rejected by His people, condemned by corrupt authorities and crucified as a criminal, Jesus suffered willingly - and Scripture tells us why - "But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us" (Rom 5:8).
+The cross was not an act of affirmation toward sin; it was God's rescue mission from sin.

 Jesus shattered shallow, self-centered notions of love with a radical, self-giving grace that offered everything and withheld nothing.